 The Senior Legal Hotline is funded by the Administration on Aging, Area 4 Agency on Aging, Sacramento Employment Training Agency, as well as the Sacramento County Dispute Resolution Program.

 The Senior Legal Hotline is a program of Legal Services of Northern California (LSNC), a nonprofit legal aid program offering civil legal assistance and representation in certain types of cases to low-income people of any age in 23 Northern California counties.
-Several LSNC offices provide consultations, in-person or by telephone, on a wide range of legal issues affecting people age 60 or older and grandparent caregivers age 55 or older and their families.
+Several LSNC offices provide consultations, in-person or by telephone, on a wide range of legal issues affecting people age 60 or older.
 The Auburn, Chico, Eureka, Redding, Sacramento, Ukiah, Vallejo and Woodland offices provide both in-person and telephone assistance for clients in their respective county service areas.

 Special programs within Legal Services of Northern California that specifically help seniors include: